BloodAlibi/Liract/README.md

 Liract is a free encryption tool to easily encrypt any Latin text.
 The software does have the same method for everyone, making it only a fun tool to mess with.
 For a real encryption version of Liract, please use [**Enract**](https://enract.bloodalibi.com/).

+This software is discontinued and will no longer receive updates.
+You can still use stable versions, available in Releases.

 To get started, visit [the official website](https://liract.bloodalibi.com/).